 Philadelphia Youth Media Collaborative is the membership organization for youth media in Philadelphia.

 Art Sanctuary uses the power of black art to transform individuals, unite groups of people, and enrich, and draw inspiration from the inner city.

 Scribe Video Center is a place where emerging and experienced media artists could gain access to the tools and knowledge of video making and work together in a supportive environment.
 Scribe provides training in all aspects of film, video and audio production.

-Eugene Martin's website showcases the Bloodlines Video Diary Project, a fascinating community-university media project.
+Videodiaries, created by Eugene Martin, showcases the Bloodlines Video Diary Project, a fascinating community-university media project.
 Check out his great film and the process he is using to release the film through new media outlets.

-Since its inception, the Village has transformed a 260 square block area of North Philadelphia, one block at a time through a neighborhood revitalization program that has evolved into a major provider of arts-inspired programs including education, land transformation, construction, and economic development.
+The Village of Arts and Humanities, with leadership from filmmaker El Sawyer, has transformed a 260 square block area of North Philadelphia, one block at a time through a neighborhood revitalization program that has evolved into a major provider of arts-inspired programs including education, land transformation, construction, and economic development.

 Youth Empowerment Services (YES) develops a broad base of opportunities for Philadelphia’s out-of-school youth.
 YES’ year-round open entry program combines enticing media and art activities with proven counseling models, GED preparatory classes and job-readiness training.